The Daintree River

 Target species: Barramundi, mangrove jack, trevally, tarpon

-Target species: Barramundi, mangrove jack, big queenfish, various bigger trevally species, javelin fish, permit, mud crabs
+Target species: Barramundi, mangrove jack, big queenfish, various bigger trevally species, javelin fish, mud crabs

-Target species: Big queenfish, various bigger trevally species, school mackerel, permit
+Target species: Big queenfish, various trevally species, school mackerel